-On June 30, 2010, CESTC and its wholly-owned indirect subsidiary AES purchased all of the drilling fluids business assets of Houston, Texas based FM, and certain additional assets relating to FM from two affiliates of FM, Brookshire Investment Trust and Stikley Enterprises, Inc. The aggregate purchase price was approximately US\$67.3 million consisting of approximately US\$38.7 million in cash, approximately \$21.5 million in share consideration through the issuance of 3,868,110 Common Shares, and approximately US\$5.0 million in additional deferred acquisition consideration.
+On June 30, 2010, CESTC and its wholly-owned indirect subsidiary AES completed the FM Acquisition, consisting of the purchase of all of the drilling fluids business assets of Houston, Texas based FM, and certain additional assets relating to FM from two affiliates of FM, Brookshire Investment Trust and Stikley Enterprises, Inc. The aggregate purchase price was approximately US\$67.3 million consisting of approximately US\$38.7 million in cash, approximately \$21.5 million in share consideration through the issuance of 3,868,110 Common Shares, and approximately US\$5.0 million in additional deferred acquisition consideration.